-Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balances to the Statement of Activities

-For the Fiscal Year Ended December 31, 2022
+Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balances of the Governmental Funds to the Statement of Activities - Governmental Activities For the Fiscal Year Ended December 31, 2023

-NET CHANGES IN FUND BALANCES \$ 126,053 Amounts reported in the Statement of Activities are different because: Governmental funds report capital outlays as expenditures.
-However, in the Statement of Activities the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
-Depreciation expense (147,721) The net effect of deferred outflows (inflows) of resources related to the pensions not reported in the funds.
-Change in deferred items - IMRF 1,480,921 Change in deferred items - RBP (16,188) The increases to long-term liabilities provides current financial resources to governmental funds, while the reduction of the balances consumes the current financial resources of the governmental funds.
-Change in net pension liability - IMRF (1,526,976) Change in total OPEB liability - RBP 32,135 Retirement of note payable 33,597 CHANGES IN NET POSITION (18,179)
+Net Change in Fund Balances - Total Governmental Funds \$ 415,963 Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report capital outlays as expenditures. however, in the Statement of Activities the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
+Capital Outlays 14,992 Depreciation Expense (147,320) Disposals - Cost (27,313) Disposals - Accumulated Depreciation 27,313 The net effect of deferred outflows (inflows) of resources related to the pensions not reported in the funds.
+Change in Deferred Items - IMRF (171,628) Change in Deferred Items - RBP 68,275 The issuance of long-term debt provides current financial resources to governmental funds, While the repayment of the principal on long-term debt consumes the current financial resources of the governmental funds.
+Change in Net Pension Liability - IMRF 268,414 Change in Total OPEB Liability - RBP (54,590) Retirement of Long-Term Debt 45,380 Changes in Net Position of Governmental Activities 439,486